Learn how to recognize poison ivy, oak, and sumac here so you can avoid them, plus how to treat reactions in case of allergic reaction!

 1. Poison Ivy

 The poison ivy is a shrub that shoots into a vine in growth.
-It has has a pointed tip in its smooth or notched leaves.
+It has a pointed tip in its smooth or notched leaves.

 Poison ivy changes leaf colors through the changes of the seasons.
-It is green in the summer with green or yellow flowers and clusters of greenish to white berries.
+It is green in the summer with green or yellow flowers and clusters of greenish-to-white berries.

 In the springtime, the young leaves are reddish which turn red or yellow-orange in the fall.
 In winter, it sheds off its leaves but the roots and vines can still give you a bad rash.

-The defining feature of the poison ivy though is its leaves forming in clusters of three with the middle leaf larger the leaves on the sides.
+The defining feature of the poison ivy though is its leaves forming in clusters of three with the middle leaf larger than the leaves on the sides.

 Be warned, “Leaves of three, leave them be,” is an old saying which rings true of poison ivy.
 Although there are other plants with leaves of three clusters, it's better to be on the safe side.

 Poison ivy symptoms include itching, blisters, and redness.
-You may also have difficulty in breathing if you inhale the smoke from burning poison ivy.
+You may also have difficulty breathing if you inhale the smoke from burning poison ivy.

 2. Poison Oak

-The poison oak is a woody shrub growing to about three feet tall, but also grows into a vine.
+The poison oak is a woody shrub growing to about three feet tall but also grows into a vine.
 It commonly grows throughout the country except in desert areas.